ahmetkilinc/Admin-panel---PHP-and-MySql/README.md

 # Admin-panel---PHP-and-MySql
 An Admin-Panel-Page for a Web Application.

-Developed with Php and MySql.
+Developed with Php, MySql & Xampp.

 +Admin Log in page with php session.